VeriLLMed: Interactive Visual Debugging of Medical Large Language Models with Knowledge Graphs: Algorithm

 \item \textbf{Relation error.} The model connects entity \(e_A\) to an entity \(e_B\) that is not reachable from \(e_A\) under biomedical knowledge, indicating an invalid transition.
 A relation error occurs when the model advances from one entity to another, but the transition is not supported by the KG under the reachability criterion above.
 For an observed step \( (e_A,e_B)\in \tilde{P}^{g} \), we define a relation error whenever \( \mathrm{Reach}(e_A,e_B)=0 \).

 \item \textbf{Branch error.} \(e_A\) connects to \(e_B\) through a valid Bio-KG path, and \(e_A\) can reach the correct diagnosis but \(e_B\) cannot under biomedical knowledge.
-A branch error occurs when the model follows an entity that is reachable from the current reasoning context, yet that concept does not support the correct diagnosis.
+A branch error occurs when the model follows an entity that is reachable under current reasoning context, yet that concept does not support the correct diagnosis.
 Let

 denote the set of KG nodes from which the correct diagnosis \(y^{*}\) is reachable.
 For an observed grounded step \( (e_A,e_B)\in \tilde{P}^{g} \), we define a branch error whenever \( e_A\in \mathrm{Anc}(y^{*}) \land e_B\notin \mathrm{Anc}(y^{*}) \).